johnsmillie-portfolio/SE450-JPaint/readme.md

 This was probably created prematurely as a place to encapsulate all the actions the UI can take, but those will be implemented in each command.
 Perhaps this class is unecessary.

+- Investigate the visitor pattern for the differentiating between undoable and not undoable

 # To-Do
 - Sprint 1 Demo